KennyLeungCB/KennyLeungCB/README.md

-- 👋 Hi, I’m @KennyLeungCB,a fronted learner （I hope this character is not temporary） live in Canton，China mainland.
+- 👋 Hi, I’m @KennyLeungCB,a fronted learner （I hope this identity is not temporary） live in Canton，China mainland.
 - 👀 I’m interested in karaoke，badminton，foreign languages and HK films，especially comedies and literary films.
 - 🌱 I’m currently learning some basis of frontend techniques.
 - 💞️ I’m looking to collaborate on ...